ic3-software/ic3-analytics-ops/README.md

 The release notes are available [here](./RELEASE_NOTES.md).

-## Dashboard testing
+## Dashboard Testing

-To facilitate internal testing of dashboards in icCube, we provide a publicly available test suite: [ic3-dashboard-testing](https://github.com/ic3-software/ic3-dashboard-testing).
+To facilitate internal testing of dashboards in icCube, we provide a publicly available test suite:
+[ic3-dashboard-testing](https://github.com/ic3-software/ic3-dashboard-testing).
 This suite is implemented using Cypress.
+As mentioned in the roadmap,
+the shell cannot run them directly.